Guy2Es/GMAT-MCP/README.md

 # gmat-mcp

+⚠️ Note: This project is currently under development.

 MCP (Model Context Protocol) server that lets Claude drive GMAT (General Mission Analysis Tool, NASA) to build and analyze space missions.

 ## Requirements
 - **GMAT** installed (tested with R2026a), with its shipped data: gravity